edysfy/Group_website/process/sysImp.md

   <p align="center">
   <img src="supporting_images/uinogender.png" width="350px">
   </p>
 When either of these values are null, then the users EmotePost wont appear on the search results from the User-Search.
 We ask the user for these values to allow users to search for EmotePosts by age and gender.
+See the future work section in our [Evalutation document](evalSect.md) for possible future changes around gender.

 ### This is how the Userpost-Display looks on the UI:
   <p align="center">